-- a.
-Pump until resistance is felt (between 10 and 15 pumps or as needed). - b.
-Do not over pressurize the container. - 6.
-Adjust sprayer nozzle to dispense solution as required. - 7.
+- 5. Add the desired quantity of solution to the sprayer bottle. - a.
+No dilution with water is necessary - Reattach the bottle to the sprayer.
+Ensure it is securely attached. - 7.
+Pressurize the sprayer using the built-in hand pump: - a.
+Pump until light resistance is felt (between 10 and 15 pumps or as needed). - b.
+Do not over pressurize the container. - 8.
+Adjust sprayer nozzle to dispense solution as required. - 9.
 Do not leave premix cleaning solution in vehicle overnight when there is a risk of freezing temperatures.